 How can you have fun while simultaneously contributing to science?
 By joining the global citizen science movement.
 The Nat, independent naturalists, and outside organizations have created numerous citizen science projects aimed at helping scientists better understand the species that exists in any given region at any given time.
-All submitted observations contribute to the exploration and creation of scientific knowledge.
+Take part in the projects below to contribute to the exploration and creation of scientific knowledge.
+At the Nat, everyone is welcome to join in on the fun.

 Shot Hole Borer Citizen Science Project | August–October, 2018